Usagimimi/pynic/README.md

 # pyIface
-A Python interface to get Network Interfaces on Linux.
+A Python interface to get Network Interface Cards(NIC) on Linux.

 ## Installation